 Gum Disease Treatment

-Treat Periodontal Disease With A Periodontist In Yuma
+Treat Periodontal Disease With a Periodontist in Yuma

 The Dangers of Untreated Gum Disease

-• Chronic inflammation.
+• Chronic inflammation

-• Blood pressure issues (typically high).
+• Blood pressure issues (typically high)

-• Heart issues.
+• Heart complications

-• Certain forms of memory loss.
+• Certain forms of memory loss

 How The Yuma Dentist Treats Gum Disease